OpenGeoscience/geojs/README.md

 Related Efforts
 ===============
-GeoJS has been used in various Girder [girder](https://github.com/girder) based applications such as [Dansfield-App](https://github.com/Kitware/Danesfield-App) and [DIVE](https://github.com/Kitware/dive).
+GeoJS has been used in various [Girder](https://github.com/girder) based applications such as [Dansfield-App](https://github.com/Kitware/Danesfield-App) and [DIVE](https://github.com/Kitware/dive).